A Brief History of Expanded Access (Pt. 2) 2014 – 2020

 Public health emergencies such as the Ebola crisis and the ongoing COVID-19 pandemic, have prompted governments as well as global health organizations, such as WHO, to increasingly recognize the importance of Expanded Access as a mechanism for access.
 The urgency and severity of the COVID-19 pandemic have bolstered the acceptability and utility of Expanded Access globally.
 In a similar fashion to the AIDS epidemic in the 1980s, global health organisations as well as regulatory authorities are now having to balance concerns such as scientific process and patient safety against an urgent duty of care.

 Expanded Access continues to evolve in response to a wide range of signals and triggers from a variety of stakeholders across disparate disease areas.
 While regulatory authorities in different parts of the world may have varying approaches to developing and implementing Expanded Access mechanisms, it is clear that processes, programs, and initiatives that credibly engage all stakeholders are more likely to have the most benefit for patients.
+For more information, have a read of our expanded access vs compassionate use blog to find out more about these terms.

 share this post